Azure/IoT-Pi-Day/Setting up the Raspberry Pi/MSFT Networking/readme.md

 # This ReadMe contains the steps for finding your Raspberry Pi MAC address, adding them to the MSFT network, and finding the assigned IP on the day of the event

+# Important Note

+It is strongly recommended you head to the office with an HDMI cable, monitor with HDMI support, and a USB keyboard in order to connect to the Pi devices in the event there is an issue connecting.
+Without this you will have no visibility into the status of the Pi.

-# Important Notes and Pre-Req
+# Notes and Script Pre-requisites

-The best practice to run the script is to clone the entire repo to your local machine, and browse to the folder where this script lives and run it from there.
+The best practice to run the script is to clone the entire repo to your local machine.
+Open a PowerShell prompt and issue the command below.

+>- Clone Repo: git clone https://github.com/Azure/IoT-Pi-Day.git

+From PowerShell browse to the folder where this script lives and run it from there.
 Issue a "git pull" before you run the script to grab the latest version.
 There is a lot of detail in the script itself.
 You can access this documentation by running the command below.

-- help .\pingaddresses.ps1 -full
+>- Script Help: help .\pingaddresses.ps1 -full

 You need the PowerShell AZ module installed prior to running the script.
 You must do this in a PowerShell prompt with elevated privileges (run as administrator).
 Full details are here: https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-1.4.0

-- The command to do the install is: Install-Module -Name Az -AllowClobber
+>- Install AZ module: Install-Module -Name Az -AllowClobber

 Google Chrome is caching/not relaoding the iFrame in all cases for the web site after the script runs.
 If you are using Chrome and run the script successfully (devices are identified), but the site page: https://glrpiday.z20.web.core.windows.net/ shows no new added systems right click in the table and choose "reload frame".
 Reloading the page will not address the issue, you must click inside the table view and choose "reload frame".